 - Expired Certifications: Unless currently in renewal process

-- Irrelevant Certifications: First aid certification for software engineering role
+- Irrelevant Certifications: First aid certification for a software engineering role

-- Beginner/Introductory Certifications: When you have advanced ones in same area
+- Beginner or Introductory Certifications: When you have advanced ones in the same area

 - Very Old Certifications: Especially in fast-changing fields like technology